Meowhal/osu-ahr/README.md

 ```

 ## Voting for skipping current host
-If `!skip` typed in the chat field, a vote will be held to skip the host.
-When half of the lobby has voted, the host will move on.
+Typing !skip when you aren't host results in a vote.
+When half of the lobby has voted, the host will be forcibly skipped.
 The required percentage of votes can be changed in the config file.
 If a host skips, it will immediately move to the next person.
 Hosts that have been AFK can be skipped with this feature.